qweciamoah/JS-HTML-Project/README.md

 ⸻

 `💡 How It Works`
-	`1.
-When the webpage loads, it displays an alert: Welcome!
+	1. When the webpage loads, it displays an alert: Welcome!
 	2. The getUserDetails() function is triggered to collect and validate user credentials.
 	3. The function:
 	•	Validates that the username is less than 10 characters.
 	•	Validates the password length (between 6 and 15 characters).
 	•	Ensures the user confirms the password correctly.
 	4. If the provided username exists in the userStore and the password matches, user details are shown in an alert.
-	5. If validation or matching fails, appropriate alerts are displayed.`
+	5. If validation or matching fails, appropriate alerts are displayed.

 ⸻